ExactTarget/fuelux/README.md

 # Previous releases

-[Documentation for v2.6](http://getfuelux.com/2.6/) has been made available for the time being while folks transition to Bootstrap 3.
 You can download 2.6 updates (bug fixes only) from the [fuelux2 branch](https://github.com/ExactTarget/fuelux/tree/fuelux2).

 # Community